BenTracyDotCom/DMHelper-TaylorsVersion-/README.md

 ### OR

-### Run the Dev server on a virtual device

-Set up the virtual Android or iOS device according to respective docs.
+Set up a virtual Android device according to respective docs.

-Run the Expo command pertinent to send the app to the virtual device (a for Android or i for iOS)

 ### Start editing and see the app change!